 Francis Adirumbasamy – also known as Mamaji – is the guru of all gurus.
 He's the guy who tells the author about Pi.
 The author describes him in the Nehru street coffee shop as "a spry, bright-eyed elderly man" (Author's Note.1.13).
 We like Francis.
 In a way, he's the original spiritual guide of the book.
-Not only does he direct the author to Pi, he also teaches Pi how to swim.
-Read into that what you want.
-The ability to swim turns into a pretty practical gift when Pi ends up in the middle of the ocean.
+Not only does he direct the author to Pi, he also teaches Pi how to swim—and ability to swim turns into a pretty practical gift when Pi ends up in the middle of the ocean.
 You could also see it as a metaphor for the gift of faith, which also helps to sustain Pi on the open sea.

 If Pi functions more or less as the subject of the novel, Francis is a seed, a catalyst, the spark of the novel.
 He gives the author the story, and he introduces Pi to spirituality as a practice.

-And then there's the rest of them: Mr. Kumar the Biology Teacher, Mr. Kumar the Humble Muslim, and Father Martin the Catholic Priest.
+But Mamaji isn't the only figure who teaches Pi.
+We meet Mr. Kumar the Biology Teacher, Mr. Kumar the Muslim, and Father Martin the Catholic Priest.
 Each teaches Pi an invaluable lesson.
 Kumar the biologist shows Pi that science, like religion, is made up of wonder and faith.
 He's a little cranky and believes science invalidates "the darkness" of religion, but his passion challenges Pi to see science as a committed, atheistic belief, and therefore a type of faith.

 Kumar the Muslim teaches Pi to pray.
-And not just recitation of prayers, but getting the whole body into it, up and down on the prayer mat, until the believer has a mystical connection with God.
-After Pi leaves Kumar the Muslim's hovel, he says:
+And not just recitation of prayers, but getting the whole body into it, up and down on the prayer mat, until the believer has a connection with God.
+After Pi leaves Kumar, he says:

 If that's not religious ecstasy, please tell us what is.